-Madagascar: Wildlife You Can Only Find There
+Madagascar: Wildlife You Can Only Find There: Mantadia Park

-Remote, wild, and scarcely developed, Madagascar is a country to meet the cravings of any intrepid traveller who harbors secret Indiana Jones or Jurassic Park fantasies.
+Remote, wild, and scarcely developed, Madagascar is a country to meet the cravings of any intrepid traveler who harbors secret Indiana Jones or Jurassic Park fantasies.

-It is Madagascar’s ‘barely there’ tourism that instils travel there with a sense of adventure.
-The flip side of this lack of infrastructure though, is that time or lots of money is required to truly penetrate its depths.
+It is Madagascar’s ‘barely there’ tourism that instills travel there with a sense of adventure.
+The flip side of this lack of infrastructure though is that time or lots of money is required to truly penetrate its depths.

 Promoted as the most accessible national parks to spot species of lemur, I head first to Speciale Analamazoatra and Parc National de Mantadia of Madagascar.
 These parks lie approximately 125 km from Antananarivo, Madagascar’s capital, a distance that can take anywhere between 3 and 12 hours to cover.

 Short of hiring a private car and driver (US$100-150, depending on bargaining skills), the only way to get there is with the local taxi-brousse via Moramanga (5000 MGA to Moramanga and 2000 MGA to Andasibe).

 Firstly, a taxi to the eastern taxi-brousse station at the edge of town: a two-stroke engine propelling a contraption that appears to be constructed purely out of recycled car doors and electrical tape.
 Secondly: a minibus ‘taxi-brousse’ bound for Moromanga: 14 adults, 5 children, and scooter strapped to the roof amongst the luggage and rice sacks.

-A pale face in a sea of dark ones draws curiosity and friendly questions from the officers, and after a subtle exchange between sweaty palms of driver and officer, the over crowding, and completely shattered windshield is over looked.
+A pale face in a sea of dark ones draws curiosity and friendly questions from the officers, and after a subtle exchange between sweaty palms of driver and officer, the overcrowding, and completely shattered windshield is overlooked.

-Finally I’m deposited into Andasibe the nearest town to the parks, a sprawling collection of wooden shack houses like a scene out of an outdated Western film.
+Finally, I’m deposited into Andasibe the nearest town to the parks, a sprawling collection of wooden shack houses like a scene out of an outdated Western film.
 It occurs to me that the term ‘accessible’ must have a unique Malagasy meaning.

 The National Parks here are thick with life forms unique to this one country.
 The jungle has a muting effect.
-Its dense green walls closes in around me and silences the modern world, filling my ears with a jungle cacophony, propelling me into its mysteries.
+Its dense green walls close in around me and silence the modern world, filling my ears with a jungle cacophony, propelling me into its mysteries.

-To access the parks we need a guide, easily organised for a set fee at the park entrance (fees range from 14 000- 50 000 MGA for a group of four, depending on the duration and type of walk you do).
+To access the parks we need a guide, easily organized for a set fee at the park entrance (fees range from 14 000- 50 000 MGA for a group of four, depending on the duration and type of walk you do).

 We really do need a guide.
-Mantadia barely has paths through it, and those that are there are ignored, as our guide tracks lemurs by a whisper of a sound, or a raucous call echoing for kilometres.
+Mantadia barely has paths through it, and those that are there are ignored, as our guide tracks lemurs by a whisper of a sound, or a raucous call echoing for kilometers.

-Through the jungle we tumble, struggling through thick vines and thigh high grasses, perching on steep hills to peer through the canopy- and there, there it is, a golden limb spread high over head, a black face curled down, cleaning its lemur-self with flexibility any yogi would envy: a Golden Sefika.
+Through the jungle we tumble, struggling through thick vines and thigh-high grasses, perching on steep hills to peer through the canopy- and there, there it is, a golden limb spread high overhead, a black face curled down, cleaning its lemur-self with flexibility any yogi would envy: a Golden Sefika.

-A family of Red-fronted lemurs clamor in the trees above, the infant’s curiosity sending it running up and down the tree trunk to sneak a closer look at us.
+A family of Red-fronted lemurs clamors in the trees above, the infant’s curiosity sending it running up and down the tree trunk to sneak a closer look at us.

 Amongst the lemurs there’s still more to be seen, chameleons blending into the greenery, leafy-geckos almost imperceptible against the bark of a tree.

-Staying literally on the edge of the Reserve Speciale Analamazoatra, at Hotel Ala Feon’ny my simple room (51 000 MGA p/night) comes with own bathroom, hot water, and morning lemur- calls.
+Staying literally on the edge of the Reserve Speciale Analamazoatra, at Hotel Ala Feon’ny my simple room (51 000 MGA p/night) comes with its own bathroom, hot water, and morning lemur- calls.

 Lunch at Andasibe

-Lemur calls all-inclusive, one thing Andasibe does not have is food worth marvelling at.
+Lemur calls all-inclusive, one thing Andasibe does not have is food worth marveling at.
 Hungry from traipsing after lemurs, I return to Antananarivo with a monstrous appetite for seriously good food.

-It’s an experience of contrasts just wandering Haute-Ville (or High Town) in Tana’s centre.
+It’s an experience of contrasts just wandering Haute-Ville (or High Town) in Tana’s center.
 Its shabby streets and sprawling markets are filled with hawkers and beggars, but one step through an undistinguishable doorway pops me into the middle eastern shisha bar of La Medina, walls covered in sequined silks, comfy cushion booths, and the best coffee in town.

-A steep walk up a hill and a small sign “Le Creperie”, and suddenly I’m devouring a crepe a French woman has ingeniouslyfolded ham, cheese, basil and a still oozing fried egg into.
+A steep walk up a hill and a small sign “Le Creperie”, and suddenly I’m devouring a crepe a French woman has ingeniously folded ham, cheese, basil, and a still oozing fried egg into.
 A relapsed gastron-aholic, I wander the steep winding streets, tracing my way between culinary experiences.
 Almond croissants at The Colbert Hotel, still warm and fresh early in the morning.